patrickmason73/phase-3-project-ruby/README.md

 # Phase-3-Project-Ruby

+Updated Version Notes: Frontend routes added, all the same functionality remains but makes for a cleaner user experience.

 This app I created hosts a database of Greek philosophers which includes some quotes said by them as well as where they are from and their era of existence.
 There is a comment section as well if anyone wants to comment on any of the quotes they may do so, and they may edit/delete their own comments.

 # App uses